a couple doing a pregnancy photosession in Slovakia

 Playa Cofete in Fuerteventura.

 If you’re looking for winter babymoon ideas in Europe, I can definitely recommend Fuerteventura.
-Of course, if you want sun, not snow, haha!

 We went on a short trip to Fuerteventura in December 2018, and it was a very calm and relaxing trip.
-At that time, I was just 10-ish weeks pregnant, so hello, first trimester morning sickness and exhaustion!
+At that time, I was just 10-ish weeks pregnant, first trimester morning sickness and exhaustion!
 That meant that we needed a relaxing trip, not one with lots of walking or adventures.

 Fuerteventura provided, so to say.
 We enjoyed some beaches, which were not too hot and not too cold in December and managed to enjoy some road tripping as well.
-But nothing too strenuous, as I wasn’t up for it.

 Since the Canaries are quite catered for tourists, even food wasn’t a problem.
-And the people were nice enough to cater to the whims of a pregnant lady who had lots of aversions at the time.

 Vienna in Austria – an easy city babymoon with lots of great things to see